tocco/tocco-docs/databases/psql_replication.rst

            --------------
            04:15:55.03134

+   It prints the delation in human readable time format like (hh:mm:ss).
+   The advantage of this query is, that is very comprehensive.
+So you dont have to calculate a lot, the output is appropriate.
-   If the number is very small the slave is probably reading from master in that moment.
+   If the delation is very small the slave is probably reading from master in that moment.
 But always have an look on the issue.
-   If the Number is extremely high then you should do following query:

 #.
 Check the last replay